 Round 1: Ch 1, HDC in first chain from hook and across the round.
 Do NOT connect this round with a slip stitch as you normally would.
 Simply continue on top of the stitches of the first round (see Round 2).

 Note: Check the height of your cup sleeve and adjust the number of rows accordingly.
 It should not cover the whole cup, only the middle part.
-You may need less than 12 rows, it depends on the thickness of your yarn, the size of your hook and your tension.
+You may need less than 12 rows, it depends on the height of your cup, the thickness of your yarn and the size of your hook.

-When you reach the desired height, work until the start of this round (approx).
-If you didn’t use stitch markers, you can determine the start of a round by looking at the tail of yarn hanging below.
-This is where you connencted your foundation chain and started working on the rounds.
-And therefore this is the start of each round.
+When you reach the desired height, work until the approximate end of this round.
+If you didn’t use stitch markers, you can determine the end of a round by locating the string of yarn (tail) from the foundation chain.
+This is where you connected your foundation chain and started working on the rounds – this is the start of each round.

 Tie off and weave in the ends.

-I hope you enjoyed making this cup cozy!
-Take a look at the other cup cozy I made where I connected the rounds with a slip stitch and concealed the seam 🙂
+I hope you enjoyed making this crochet cup cozy!
+Take a look at the other cup cozy I made where I connected the rounds with a slip stitch and concealed the seam with flower 🙂